 This blog article contains affiliate links.
 Full disclosure here.

-RV Renovation: How to Paint Your RV Interior Walls and Ceiling
+How to Paint Your RV, Camper or Motorhome Interior

 In January 2017, we met David and Cheryl of Landmark Adventures.
 One morning, they invited us in for morning coffee and chat.
-The minute I stepped into their fifth wheel (also a Heartland Landmark), I was instantly smitten.
+The minute we stepped into their fifth wheel (also a Heartland Landmark), I was instantly smitten and I could see the gears turning in Dan’s head.
+David and Cheryl’s fifth wheel looked less like an RV and more like a home.

-Anytime you paint, you’re going to want to prepare your area for painting.
-Because it can be a messy job.
-So, using plastic tarps, you’ll need to cover your furniture and carpet.
+Anytime you paint, you’re going to want to properly prepare your area first.
+Painting can be a messy job.
+So, use plastic tarps to cover your furniture and carpet.
 You can also use it to wrap around light fixtures, tape up on cabinets, etc., using good quality painter’s tape.

-Also, speaking of light fixtures, you’ll want to unscrew them from the walls and disassemble if possible to make painting your RV easier without complications or things getting in the way.
-My suggestion first is before unhooking any electrical lighting, take a photo of the assembly of the wiring first so you know how to hook it back up after your finished.
+Speaking of light fixtures, you’ll want to unscrew them from the walls and disassemble if possible to make painting easier.
+My suggestion first is before unhooking any electrical lighting, take a photo of the assembly of the wiring first so you know exactly how it goes back together.

-Don’t forget to remove light switch or outlet covers so you’ll have smooth transitions and get a more professional appearance when you’re painting is complete.
+Also, you’ll want to remove all light switch covers and electrical outlet covers so you’ll have smooth transitions and get a more professional appearance after your painting project is complete.

 Project Prep Supplies

-Now, depending on the texture and glossiness of your existing wallpaper, you may want to lightly scuff the wallpaper surface with a fine grit sandpaper.
-This will help the primer to adhere to the wallpaper better.
-But, you’ll need to wipe down your walls thoroughly after sanding twice to even three times to make certain there is nothing to impair the wall primer from sticking.
+Depending on the texture and finish of your existing wallpaper, you may want to lightly scuff the wallpaper surface with a fine grit sandpaper.
+This will help the primer and paint to adhere to the wallpaper.

-Anyway, using a good quality paintable silicone caulk, Dan would caulk around all cabinets, window and door trims, where the wall meets the ceiling, slide trims, and around light fixtures.
-In other words, caulk is the most important element that will bring out the best look when the painting project is complete.
+You’ll want to use a good quality paintable silicone caulk around all windows, mouldings, door trims, where cabinets meet the wall, ceiling, slide trims, and around light fixtures.
+In other words, caulking is the most important element that is essential in bringing out a flawless finish.

 - Insert the tube of caulk into your caulking gun